Replacing a Rotary Encoder with a Magnetic Sensor and Potentiometer

 Programming the EEPROM

-I also uncommented the section “This section updates the EEPROM” so that it would update the EEPROM.
+I also set #define ENABLE_PROGRAMMING set to true so that it would update the EEPROM.
 Then uploaded the code to the Nano and run it again.

-In the serial monitor it showed the new value was set.
+In the serial monitor it showed programming was successful.

 Checking the programming was successful

-To ensure that the value is not lost when the module is powered down, I re commented the section “This section updates the EEPROM”, uploaded the code and ran it again.
+To ensure that the value is not lost when the module is powered down, I changed #define ENABLE_PROGRAMMING back to false uploaded the code and ran it again.

-I then powered the Nano and module down.
-Then powered it back up and checked the serial monitor.
+I then disconnected the Nano to power it down.
+Then reconnected it back up and checked the serial monitor.
 It showed the new value was set.
 So far so good.

 At this point I tried it with some sample encoder code I have and then tried it in a radio circuit I had set up.